joellord/handson-tekton/README.md

       args: ['-c', 'cd repo/$(params.pathContext) && npm $(params.action)']
 ```

-Thanks to this `action` parameter, you can now reuse this task for both the `npm run test` and `npm run lint` tasks.
+Thanks to this `action` parameter, you can now reuse this Task for both the `npm run test` and `npm run lint` tasks.

-Next up will be the s2i-nodejs task.
-This task will use s2i and buildah to generate, build and push an image from the source code that we provide to it.
+Next up will be the s2i-nodejs Task.
+This Task will use s2i and buildah to generate, build and push an image from the source code that we provide to it.

+You will need a few parameters for this Task.
+First, you will need the username and password for the registry to use.
+If using Docker Hub, you can generate an API token instead of a password.
+Then, you need an image name and the registry.
+The image generated by buildah will have the name <registry>/<user>/<image-name>.
+You can also add the git input resource.

+You can then add the multiple steps required to build and deploy your image.
+First, you need to generate a Dockerfile with s2i.
+For more information on how s2i works, you can check out (https://github.com/openshift/source-to-image)[https://github.com/openshift/source-to-image].
+For this pod, you will mount a volume that can be shared with the other steps.
+You will add the volumes at the end of this Task's spec property.

+Then, you can use buildah to build the image.
+You will do this in the `build` step.
+For more information on buildah, check out the website (https://buildah.io/)[https://buildah.io/].

+And finally, you will use buildah again to push the image to an image registry.
+Note how the parameters are used in each of the commands to make this Task as generic as possible.
+This way, it can be reused in different pipelines.

+Finally, you will need to describe the two volumes shared between the steps in this Task.
+The volumes in this example have a type `emptyDir`, which means they will start as empty directories and simply be destroyed once the Task is completed.

 ```yaml
 apiVersion: tekton.dev/v1beta1